Credit: Felix van Dijk

 Representation: General Management

-Anthony Marwood enjoys a wide-ranging international career as soloist, director and chamber musician.
-Recent solo engagements include performances with the Boston Symphony, St Louis Symphony, Leipzig Gewandhaus Orchestra, New World Symphony, London Philharmonic, Spanish National Orchestra, Adelaide Symphony and Sydney Symphony.
-He has worked with conductors such as Valery Gergiev, Sir Andrew Davis, Thomas Søndergård, David Robertson, Gerard Korsten, Ilan Volkov, Jaime Martin, Douglas Boyd and Gemma New.
+Anthony Marwood enjoys a wide-ranging international career as a soloist, director, and chamber musician.
+Recent solo highlights include performances with the Hallé Orchestra, BBC Philharmonic, Scottish Chamber Orchestra, Concerto Budapest, Adelaide Symphony, Boston Symphony, St Louis Symphony, Leipzig Gewandhaus Orchestra, New World Symphony, London Philharmonic, Spanish National Orchestra, and Sydney Symphony.
+He has worked with conductors such as Valery Gergiev, Sir Andrew Davis, Thomas Søndergård, Andrew Manze, David Robertson, Gerard Korsten, Ilan Volkov, Jaime Martín, Douglas Boyd, Mark Wigglesworth, and Chloé van Soeterstède.

-As director and soloist Anthony has appeared with many of the leading chamber orchestras, including the Academy of St Martin in the Fields, the Scottish Chamber Orchestra, the Amsterdam Sinfonietta, the Tapiola Sinfonietta, the Irish Chamber Orchestra, the Norwegian Chamber Orchestra, Les Violons du Roy, Orchestre de chambre de Paris and the Australian Chamber Orchestra.
+As director and soloist, Anthony is a frequent collaborator with many of the world’s leading chamber orchestras, including the Australian Chamber Orchestra, Scottish Chamber Orchestra, Amsterdam Sinfonietta, Tapiola Sinfonietta, Irish Chamber Orchestra, Norwegian Chamber Orchestra, Les Violons du Roy, Orchestre de Chambre de Paris, and the Academy of St Martin in the Fields.

-Anthony studied with Emanuel Hurwitz and David Takeno in London.
-He has collaborated with numerous actors, Indian classical dancer Mayuri Boonham, Irish singer-songwriter Sinead O’Connor, sculptress Nicole Farhi and South African guitarist Derek Gripper.
-He was the violinist of the Florestan Trio for sixteen years and won the Royal Philharmonic Society Instrumentalist award in 2006.
+A sought-after chamber musician, he enjoys close partnerships with celebrated artists including Steven Isserlis, Aleksandar Madžar, Alexander Melnikov, Dénes Várjon, and James Crabb, and has collaborated across disciplines, with numerous actors, Indian classical dancer Mayuri Boonham, Irish singer-songwriter Sinéad O’Connor, sculptor Nicole Farhi, and South African guitarist Derek Gripper.
+For sixteen years he was the violinist of the Florestan Trio and, in 2006, received the Royal Philharmonic Society’s Instrumentalist Award.

-Anthony, who resides in Sussex and Amsterdam, is co-Artistic Director of the Peasmarsh Chamber Music Festival in East Sussex, which celebrated its 25th anniversary in 2023.
-He performs annually at the Yellow Barn Festival in Vermont and enjoys a close association with the Australian National Academy of Music in Melbourne.
-Anthony was appointed as a William Lawes Chair of Chamber Music at the Royal Academy of Music in London in 2022, awarded an MBE in the 2018 Queen’s New Year’s Honours List and was made a Fellow of the Guildhall School of Music in 2013.
-He uses a bow by Joseph René LaFleur and plays a 1736 Carlo Bergonzi violin, kindly bought by a syndicate of purchasers, and a 2018 violin made by Christian Bayon.
+Studying at London’s Royal Academy of Music and Guildhall School of Music & Drama, with teachers Emanuel Hurwitz and David Takeno, Marwood now divides his time between Sussex and Koringberg, South Africa.
+He is co-Artistic Director of the Peasmarsh Chamber Music Festival in East Sussex, performs annually at the Yellow Barn Festival in Vermont, and enjoys close associations with the Australian National Academy of Music in Melbourne and UKARIA Cultural Centre in Adelaide.
+Appointed William Lawes Chair of Chamber Music at the Royal Academy of Music in 2022, he was also awarded an MBE in the 2018 Queen’s New Year Honours List and made a Fellow of the Guildhall School of Music.
+Anthony plays a violin by Antonio Stradivari, the 1709 ‘ex Scotta-Kaulbach, Kempner’ (Cremona), on loan from UKARIA following a gift from a generous Australian benefactor.
+He uses a bow by Joseph René LaFleur.

 Artist Website: www.anthonymarwood.com